gkirat/Voting-Dapp/README.md

 ## Usage
 - Election
-- Register as a Candidate: If you want to run for office, you can register as a candidate.
+- Register as a Candidate: If you want to run for a candidate in the elections, you can register as a candidate.
 - Register as a Voter: If you're eligible to vote, you can register as a voter.
 - Vote: During the voting period, you can vote for your preferred candidate.
 - View Results: Once the election ends, you can view the election results.